wp-plugins/aboutme-widget/readme.txt

 = Social =
 Readers can easily connect where you are online via the social icons included in the widget.
 Increase friends and followers and show off your online presence.

-= Custom =
+= Customize =
-Control the name of the section (About the Author, Who I Am etc.) the size of your name and more!
+Set the name of the section (About the Author, Who I Am etc.), change the size of your name, and choose which elements of your about.me page to display!

 = Visual =
-Bring in the beautiful background from your about.me page, as well as visual icons from your social networks.
+Bring in the beautiful background from your about.me page, as well as the visual icons from your social networks.

 If you don't have an account, <a href="https://about.me/?ncid=-wp-widget" >sign up at about.me</a> to easily create a page and use the widget.